-Building inspections are conducted according to standards for construction in the general public interest for reasons of public health and safety, and are provided by performing site inspections throughout the construction of the project.
+Building inspections are conducted according to standards for construction in the general public’s interest for public health and safety, and are provided by performing site inspections throughout the construction of the project.

 There is a full-time Building Inspector for the Regional District in the Dawson Creek office.
-If you intend to start construction you should first check with the building inspector regarding requirements to obtain a building permit.
+If you intend to start construction you should first check with the building inspector regarding requirements to obtain a building permit by phone at 250-784-3200 or 1-800-670-7773 or email at email@example.com

 All residential construction requires a New Home Registration Form from BC Housing, Licensing and Consumer Services.
 This registration provides Home Warranty Insurance and can be obtained by the Owner Builder or a Licensed Registered Builder.